 - International Research

-In addition to her work with foundations, Sivasankaran is also working on an evaluation of activities to assess the impacts of rehabilitation, training, and irrigation improvements in olive- and date-growing areas and to assess the impacts of post-harvest infrastructure improvements in the agricultural sector in Morocco, funded by the Millennium Challenge Corporation.
-She is also a certified reviewer for the What Works Clearinghouse, which reviews the existing research on different programs, products, practices, and policies in education to provide educators with the information they need to make evidence-based decisions.
-She has also contributed to conducting rigorous evaluations of pilot interventions to prevent school dropout in Cambodia, India, Tajikistan, and Timor-Leste.
+In addition to her work with foundations, Sivasankaran also worked on a Millennium Challenge Corporation-funded evaluation of activities to assess the impacts of rehabilitation, training, and irrigation improvements in olive- and date-growing areas and the impacts of post-harvest infrastructure improvements in the agricultural sector in Morocco.
+She also helped conduct rigorous evaluations of pilot interventions to prevent school dropout in Cambodia, India, Tajikistan, and Timor-Leste, and was a certified reviewer for the What Works Clearinghouse Standards 3.0.

 Before joining Mathematica in 2014, Sivasankaran designed and implemented an evaluation of the impact of employment opportunities in the manufacturing sector for women in rural India on marriage, fertility, and empowerment outcomes.
 Sivasankaran holds a Ph.D. in economics from Harvard University.